Pea Protein Isolate

 What is the recommended dosage of Pea Protein Isolate?

-Reported potential side effects may include: Generally well-tolerated; gastrointestinal bloating or gas may occur initially.
+For most healthy adults, Pea Protein Isolate is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; gastrointestinal bloating or gas may occur initially.
 Mild stomach upset if consumed in very large servings (>50 g at once).
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Pea Protein Isolate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Levodopa — high-protein meals may reduce levodopa absorption; separate timing from medication doses Antibiotics (tetracyclines, fluoroquinolones) — protein may modestly affect absorption; separate dosing by 2 hours Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Levodopa — high-protein meals may reduce levodopa absorption; separate timing from medication doses Antibiotics (tetracyclines, fluoroquinolones) — protein may modestly affect absorption; separate dosing by 2 hours If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)